TristanTsang/GHSApp/README.md

 - Packages listed along with links to their copyright licesences.
 All licenses complied with.

-## Cloning of Project:
-- Must download Flutter, and Android Studio Emulator
+## How To Run and Install:
+- Download and Install the Flutter SDK via the Flutter website
+- Use Android Studio or Visual Studio to launch an Android emulator, Android device, or IOS device
+- Run the code to load app

 ## Documents:
 - [Planning Process](https://docs.google.com/document/d/1QkIRuPwOeApMIrEv3ZpS4wENnW4kmauSvvBNVV1rE9o/edit?usp=sharing)